rickwassing/fNIRS-documentation/preprocessing.rst

 Preproc pipeline
 ================

-- Drag one or more "Link to raw file" into the "Files to process" box.
+- Drag one "Link to raw file" into the "Files to process" box (you may run into an unexpected error - bug - if you run multiple files).

 .. figure:: images/02b_files-to-process.png
   :width: 80%